Black Panther: The Man Without Fear! #514

 Artist: Francesco Francavilla

-We open this issue with a familiar scene for any comic book fan- violence against a woman in a dark alley.
+What happened: We open this issue with a familiar scene for any comic book fan- violence against a woman in a dark alley.
 Is it sad that as a fandom we're desensitized to this?
 Thankfully in this instance the woman being accosted is actually in on the assault, as she and her group of attackers are trying to lure out the "Man without fear."

 As it turns out, the group of thug improv actors is working for none other than Vlad the Impaler, the crime lord we met last issue.
 Although Vlad is not waiting with the group, his bumbling son is there to take down our hero.